yugabyte/yugabyte-db/docs/content/preview/contribute/core-database/build-and-test.md

 The general hierarchy of flags is as follows:

-1. test framework: the framework may specify some default flags
+1. Test framework: the framework may specify some default flags.
-1. test superclass: any parent classes of the test class can set flags
+1. Test superclass: any parent classes of the test class can set flags.
-1. test subclass: child classes' flags should take precedence over parent classes'
+1. Test subclass: child class flags should take precedence over parent class flags.
-1. test: a test itself may set flags
+1. Test: a test itself may set flags.
-1. user: the user running the test could add flags
+1. User: the user running the test could add flags.

 There may be some areas where the order of precedence is not followed: help fixing this is welcome.